Flow Matching Policy Optimization with Mirror Descent and Entropy Constraints: Method

-Since $H_0^x$ and the Jacobian expectation in Eq.~\eqref{eq:H_a0} depend only on the fixed base distribution $p_0$, $H_0^a$ is constant w.r.t. the policy parameters $\theta$.
-Therefore, it can be omitted from the optimization objective without affecting the gradient.
+\textbf{Remark.} Since $H_0^a$ depends only on the fixed base distribution $p_0$ via a constant Jacobian correction to $H_0^x$, it is constant w.r.t. $\theta$ and can be omitted from the optimization objective (see Appendix~\ref{appendix:H_0aremark} for the full derivation).